-We celebrate National Rice Month throughout the entire month September.
-With over 40,000 kinds that grow on every continent, except on Antarctica, we have 30 days to discover as many varieties as possible!
+We celebrate National Rice Month throughout the entire month of September.
+With over 40,000 kinds that grow on every continent, except in Antarctica, we have 30 days to discover as many varieties as possible!

 There are four types of rice and each is different from one another:

 - White rice is the most common and the inferior rice of the four.
-So, unlike other rice varieties, white rice has little nutrients, making it the least healthy.
+So, unlike other rice varieties, white rice has few nutrients, making it the least healthy.

 - Black rice full of rich nutty, earthy flavors.
 Interestingly, scientists classify black rice as a different species from white and brown rice.
 On a nutritional level, black rice is an excellent choice for diabetics, as it has a very low glycemic index.